brad-eck/orign/README.md

-# Origin → AI-Generated Media Detector
+# Origin → AI Slop Detector

 One drag-and-drop.
 Any file.
 Instant probability: **Human or AI?**